supervisely-ecosystem/export-activity-as-csv/README.md

 ## Overview

-Download activity data from project, team, labeling job, workspace or team member as `.csv` file.
+Download activity data from project, team, labeling job or team member as `.csv` file.

 ## How To Run